suomitek/suomitek-appboard/docs/architecture/design-proposals/authentication-and-authorization.md

 ## Motivation

 Consider an enterprise, MyCompany Ltd., that wants to provide Kubeapps to its employees as a means to deploy and manage applications running in a Kubernetes cluster.
 Kubeapps is installed into the cluster by the Cluster Operator and access is given via Kubeconfig credentials.
-Employees run kubeapps dashboard on their local machines to access Kubeapps.
+Employees run suomitek-appboard dashboard on their local machines to access Kubeapps.

 In order to make it easier to access Kubeapps, the Cluster Operator configures Kubeapps to be externally accessible via Ingress.
 Now everyone is able to visit _kubeapps.mycompany.com_ to access the Kubeapps Dashboard.
 In order to restrict access to this external domain, the company wants to enable employees to login using their Kubernetes credentials from the user interface.